 A balance transfer is a good option when you are in the early phases of the loan tenure.
 However, you must do a cost-benefit analysis to ensure that the balance transfer is saving you substantial interest.
-Moreover, if you have only a small unpaid amount left or only a few years remaining in terms of your loan tenure, a balance transfer is not a good option.
-This is because banks levy a processing fee for a balance transfer.
-Hence, if you do not weigh your options correctly, you may end up losing more money in a bid to lower your home loan interest rate.
-Here’s a comprehensive list of the common mistakes that you should avoid while transferring your home loan:-
+Moreover, if you have only a small unpaid amount left or only a few years remaining in terms of your loan tenure, a balance transfer may not be a good option., Hence, weigh your options correctly, else you may end up losing more money in a bid to lower your home loan interest rate.

 At times, borrowers who opt for a Home Loan Balance Transfer opt for a lower rate of interest but end up with a longer tenure.
 Therefore, you should not opt for a balance transfer without calculating the total costs and savings.
 While a lower rate of interest will ease your financial burden initially, raising the loan tenure will eventually increase the interest costs.
 So make sure to calculate the total repayment amount before making the decision to transfer your home loan balance.

 Quite often lenders may offer attractive interest rates, but don’t let that lure you.
 Don’t go for a Home Loan Balance Transfer unless you read the terms and conditions thoroughly.
 Different lenders may have different terms and conditions, and hence, you have to be extremely careful.
 It is also a good idea to read the reviews and testimonials of the existing terms and conditions from the lender’s website.